Notes from the Studio Excerpt from The Theater of Insects, Chronicle Books, 2008 by Jo Whaley

 There is a flicker of movement caught by the corner of my eye.
 I pause long enough from one of those questionably imperative tasks of the day, to ponder a minuscule, seemingly insignificant insect.
 If one carefully looks at the overlooked, a whole world presents itself.
 The appearances of insects range from those of menacing aliens to those of creatures of ornamental beauty.
 Their ingenious structures and designs are unique visual qualities that inspire awe.
 As an artist I find great aesthetic lessons in their strategies of mimicry, camouflage, and metamorphosis.
 Delightfully distracted, I am caught in the butterfly net of their visual forms and held absolutely mesmerized with wonder.
 The photographs in this book are fantastic field illustrations.
 While the insects in these images are real, the backgrounds are imaginary altered habitats of my devising.
 Inspired by the old dioramas found in natural history museums, the pinned insects are arranged in constructed environments.
 The studio where I create the images is as much a theatrical scene shop as it is a photography studio.
 The prop room looks like an eighteenth-century cabinet of curiosities, in that it is filled with specimens of natural history and visual oddities of manufacture.
 I use free association and intuition to make decisions about arranging the insect with a particular backdrop.
 Looking at color, shape, and form, I move the elements about until the magic of the image appears.
 Lighting the scene is challenging as the sets are only about five by seven inches across with a depth of about an inch and a half.
 Yet the studio lighting is key to breathing a spirit into these pinned specimens and unifying the disparate elements within the mise-en-scène.
 Finally, the performance of the image is concluded with a single click of the camera’s shutter.

-Morpho deidamia Studio Portrait of Jo Whaley by Greg Mac Gregor
+Morpho deidamia & Portrait of Jo Whaley in Studio by Greg Mac Gregor

 The difficulty with the still-life genre is that one has to animate the inanimate.
 The phrase “still life,” after all, comes from the Latin natura mortalis, or dead nature.
 My approach is to consider the still-life set as a theatrical stage, where the backdrops are fabricated and the objects are positioned to create a visual dialogue.
 In designing the set, I take my lead by considering the aesthetics that are apparent in the insects themselves.
 Early in my career, I earned a living by working as a scenic artist.
 In the theater, I learned prop construction and theatrical painting techniques and the transformative quality of lighting that can infuse a scene with a specific emotional mood.
 Most important, I learned the lessons of artifice and illusion, embracing the concept that theater is the lie that tells the truth.

-Technical Information: The constructed images were photographed in a studio using strobe lights and a Mamiya 6x7 with a 90 mm lens as well as a digital camera.
-All prints are Archival Pigment Prints from drum scanned negatives or digital files.
+The constructed images were photographed in a studio using strobe lights and a Mamiya 6x7 with a 90 mm lens.
+They are not digitally manipulated.
+All prints are Archival Pigment Prints from drum scanned negatives.